-Party or relevant jurisdiction United States of America Title of project Comprehensive evaluation of marine survival of hatchery- stocked smolts: Migration behaviour and success of Dennys River smolts Objective of research project 1) evaluate migration speed and behaviour from lower river release sites through estuarine habitat 2) estimate survival of migrating smolts and identify areas where mortality may be occurring Brief description of research An experimental evaluation of river-specific Atlantic salmon smolt project stocking in the Dennys River was developed.
-The program was scheduled to run for a minimum of five years (2001-2006), but ultrasonic telemetry efforts on the Dennys were discontinued in 2005.
-Ultrasonic telemetry investigations were used to evaluate the migration success, nearshore marine mortality and nearshore migration routes of these stocked smolts.
+Destances and inside the discussion The first Charles of America Party or relevant jurisdiction United States of America little of project Comprehensive evaluation of marine survival of hatchery- stocked smolts: Migration benaviour and success of Dennys Kiver smolts Objective of research project 1) evaluate migration speed and behaviour from lower river release sites through estuarine habitat 2) estimate survival of migrating smolls and identify areas where Priof description of research An experimental evaluation of river specific Atlentic salmon small project stocking in the Dennys River was developed.
+The program was project scheduled to run for a minimum of five years (2001-2006) but ultrasonic telemetry efforts on the Dennys were discontinued in 2005 Ultrasonic telemetry investigations were used to evaluate the migration success nearshore marine mortality and nearshore migration routes of these stocked smolts.
 Approximately 50,000 smolts are released annually and, of these, approximately 70-150 fish are released with surgically implanted ultrasonic pingers.
 Dates during which research Data collection April - June, 2001-2005.
 Data analysis and will take place publication 2005-2012.
-Area in which research will Dennys River take place Cobscook Bay Gulf of Maine Estimated number and weight It is anticipated that no Atlantic salmon will be retained during this of salmon to be retained project.
-Resources Estimated cost of the research project Approximately £3,500 per annum (public funding) Number of participating ~3 scientists Name and e-mail address James Hawkes of coordinating scientist James.Hawkes@noaa.gov in charge of project Details of research Equipment deployed from small research boats and leased vessels, e.g. name, commercial vessels.
-Vessel use is subject to change annually. registration, call sign and description of vessel Type and amount of gear Ultrasonic Talametry Tags (70, 200 annually) and other equipment to Ultrasonic Telemetry Tags (70-200 annually) Automated Pinger Detection Units (20-40 annually) be used Electro-fishing gear for juvenile assessments Details of any collaborating Automated Pinger Detection arrays deployed by Canadian countries investigators were capable to detecting and recording tagged fish.
+Area in which research will Dennys River take place Cobscook Bay - Gulf of Maine Estimated number and weight It is anticipated that no Atlantic salmon will be retained during this of salmon to be retained project.
+Resources Estimated cost of the Approximately £3,500 per annum (public funding) research project Number of participating ~3 scientists Name and e-mail address James Hawkes of coordinating scientist James.Hawkes@noaa.gov in charge of project Details of research Equipment deployed from small research boats and leased vessels, e.g. name, commercial vessels.
+Vessel use is subject to change annually. registration, call sign and description of vessel Type and amount of gear Ultrasonic Telemetry Tags (70-200 annually) and other equipment to Automated Pinger Detection Units (20-40 annually) be used Electro-fishing gear for juvenile assessments Details of any collaborating Automated Pinger Detection arrays deployed by Canadian countries investigators were capable to detecting and recording tagged fish.
 Automated Pinger Detection arrays deployed for this study were capable to detecting and recording Canadian tagged fish.